 Share and enjoy: serve warm or keep in an airtight container at room temperature for up to 5 days.
 Share and enjoy the cinnamon and sugar goodness!

 Cardamom: I love using cardamom in the topping to elevate this classic flavor profile and bring a light citrus undertone to the spices, but if you’re a die-hard lover of classic cinnamon and sugar donuts, or have a picky little eater at home, simply leave the cardamom out.

 Make it mini!
 To make delicious mini muffins that will put a donut hole to shame, prepare the batter in the same manner and just adjust the bake time to 10-14 minutes.
 You should get about 30 mini muffins per batch.
 For a proper donut hole finish, dunk the whole mini muffin into the melted butter, shake off any excess, and coat fully in the cinnamon sugar.

 Greased Pans: One of the classic features of a donut is that buttery caramelized crust.
 To achieve it, we recommend baking these muffins right in a greased muffin pan rather than a muffin pan lined with muffin papers.
 In a pinch, you absolutely can use muffin papers; you’ll just find that the resulting donut muffins are a bit more muffin-y and a bit less donut-y (but still delicious!).

-⭐ Did you try this tasty recipe? ⭐Please give it a ⭐ rating in the recipe card or leave a comment at the bottom of the page to help others find this sweet recipe.
-I’d love it if you'd share your treats (literally and electronically!), and tag @mint.and.mallow.kitchen on Instagram or Facebook so I can see your beautiful bakes!
+⭐ Did you bake up this tasty recipe? ⭐Please give it a ⭐ rating in the recipe card or leave a comment at the bottom of the page to help others find this sweet recipe - I'd so appreciate it!
 Xo, Jocelyn